Goals and Competencies

 Data Source: Membership and registration data

-Benchmark: Student engagement in least 20 hours of community service annually
+Benchmark: Student engagement in at least 20 hours of community service annually

 Data Source: Service-learning participation records